Mercedes-Benz C-Class Estate Review 2025: Price, specs & boot space

 "The C-Class Estate follows on from its predecessor in being very comfortable and refined, if not particularly dynamic to drive."

-Mercedes C-Class Estate Review 2023
+Mercedes C-Class Estate Review: driving dynamic

-That's no bad thing of course.
-As a family car and long distance estate, the Mercedes C-Class Estate is an excellent choice.
+That's no bad thing, of course.
+As a family car and long-distance estate, the Mercedes C-Class Estate is an excellent choice.
 The supportive seats, minimal noise and comfortable suspension make this the perfect car for motorway miles.

 True, a BMW 3 Series Touring is better in corners and feels more engaging, but we'd choose the C-Class Estate for covering big distances.
 The forgiving suspension makes for excellent ride quality and effortless cruising.
 It does a great job of ironing out uneven and rough road surfaces.

-The steering is quick and responsive, plus nice and light at low speeds to make tight parking spots and three point turns a breeze.
+The steering is quick and responsive, plus nice and light at low speeds to make tight parking spots and three-point turns a breeze.
 However, that steering is also anodyne and provides little in the way of engagement.

 Aside from the AMG 43 model, this is not a car that encourages you to push it into a corner, yet it still handles well with plenty of grip and reassuringly safe stability.
-You can certainly take a high speed motorway slip road with plenty of confidence.
+You can certainly take a high-speed motorway slip road with plenty of confidence.

-The nine-speed automatic gearbox that comes as standard on all models is very smooth but again, not really designed for sporty driving.
-It's much happier delivering almost imperceptible gear changes so you always have power when you need it.
+The nine-speed automatic gearbox that comes as standard on all models is very smooth, but again, not really designed for sporty driving.
+It's much happier delivering almost imperceptible gear changes, so you always have power when you need it.

 The C 220 d and C 300 d are both powered by the same 2.0-litre four-cylinder diesel.
 The 220 d has 200PS while the 300 d is boosted to 265PS with 550Nm of torque.

-The nine-speed automatic gearbox works supremely well with the C 220 d delivering incredibly smooth shifts for effortless progress.
+The nine-speed automatic gearbox works supremely well with the C 220 d, delivering incredibly smooth shifts for effortless progress.
 It's also very quiet.

 The Mercedes C-Class Estate is incredibly quiet.
-That's a given for the likes of the C 300 e PHEV, but what's most impressive is how hushed the C 220 d model is.
+That's a given for the C 300 e PHEV, but what's most impressive is how hushed the C 220 d model is.
 Four-cylinder diesels aren't exactly renowned for their refinement, but thanks to improved sound deadening and that smooth nine-speed automatic, the C-Class Estate is incredibly quiet, both on start-up and while driving.

 Even when the stop/start kicks in, it's barely noticeable, a far cry from older Mercedes-Benz systems.
 Get up to motorway speeds and the Mercedes C-Class Estate remains impressive with little road or wind noise upsetting the quiet cabin.